 The manufacturer claims that by adding Sony STR-DH590 to your home theater system, you will be able to up your media consumption experience and enjoy great sound even in the most distant corners.
 Is that the truth?

 The power output with 6 Ohm speakers is 90 watts per channel.
 That is enough for creating a medium-sized home-theater system.
+But what I noticed, and feel I need to warn you about, is that the STR-DH590 has no auto-protect feature and simply shuts off at high volume levels.

 Pros